Honors Program

 Acceptance into the Program

 Typically, prospective students complete an application for admittance to the program during the year prior to their matriculation at the College.
 To be considered for the Honors Program, students must have a minimum 3.75 high school GPA and at least a 29 ACT (or equivalent).
 These applications are considered by the Honors Committee, which may decide to admit, waitlist, or deny applicants.
-In the event that a given cohort falls below 24 students, the Program may fill these openings by considering applications from transfer students or from exceptional students already enrolled in the College.
+In the event that a given cohort falls below 40 students, the Program may fill these openings by considering applications from transfer students or from exceptional students already enrolled in the College.

 Students may voluntarily withdraw from the Honors Program at any time.
-However, students who have spent their $2,000 stipend are required either to complete and present their project to the College, or to work with the entire Honors Committee to arrange repayment of the stipend.
+However, students who have spent their $2,000 stipend are required either to complete and present their senior project to the College, or to work with the Honors Committee to arrange repayment of the stipend.

 Honors Curriculum